selivan/selivan.github.io/_posts/2018-03-08-ubuntu-based-thin-client.md

 I had to disable AppArmor: it's profiles re designed to work with root FS directly mounted from a single device.
 When OverlayFS is used, AppArmor recognizes that `/sbin/dhclient` is really `/AURS/root/sbin/dhclient`, and he profile is broken.
 The only way to use it is to rewrite profiles for all application, and update each time thay change.

-## Where the write support is requierd
+## Where the write support is required

 Generally, Linux can work fine when all FS are mounted read-only.
 But many programs rely on ability to write something on disk, so you have to mount tmpfs to this paths: